ducakar/TextureReplacer/README.md

   scene to repawn a Kerbal in his/her EVA suit.]
 * Replacement of textures from `GameData/` does not work for certain models.
   [No known fix.]
-* When using sfr mod, personalised IVA textures are not set in transparent pods of non-active vessels on scene load.
-[No fix yet.
-Textures will be updated as soon as you switch to the affected vessel.]
 * Jetpack re-appears after dismounting a KerbalQuest jetpack.
 [No fix yet.]